jamesreggio/react-native-l20n/README.md

 * Handle the [`TODOs`](/index.js) listed at the top of the source.

-* Generalize this module for use in browser-based React, or completely apart from any framework.
+* Generalize this module for use in browser-based React or apart from any framework.
 This would essentially substitute for the L20n [Node.js interface](https://github.com/l20n/l20n.js/blob/97d9e50d5ec7ae84fed0db8a910c21f78880a5f1/docs/node.md), which is a bit lacking.

-* Build tooling to collect strings from components, and support loading/bundling of translation into separate files, apart from the component definitions.
+* Build tooling to collect strings from components, and support loading/bundling of translations into separate files, apart from the component definitions.

 * Build a runtime inspector to identify translation keys.

-More than anything, I'd appreciate your feedback on what it will take for this module to become a production-grade solution for your needs.
+More than anything, I'd appreciate your feedback on what it will take for this module to become a production-grade solution for your project.
 Please open an [issue](https://github.com/jamesreggio/react-native-l20n/issues) to discuss.